 There are several compelling reasons investors might consider investing in coffee:

 Important: This is not investment advice.
-We present a number of common arguments for and against investing in this commodity.
-Please seek professional advice before making investment decisions.
+The arguments presented here for and against investing in this commodity are informational only.
+Always consult a professional advisor before making any investment decisions.

 Can You Hedge on the Supply Scarcity of Coffee?